isomerpages/nea-cfhp/index.md

       url: /cv-faqs
   - infobar:
       id: infobar
-      description: "* Multiple families/tenants living in the same registered address are collectively entitled to 1 set of Climate Vouchers for the same registered address/flat."
+      description: "* Multiple residents living in the same registered address are collectively entitled to a total of $400 in Climate Vouchers for the same registered address."
 notification: ""
 ---